strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md

 ## Adding authorization

 The resolvers automatically generated in Strapi v4 are protected by authorization strategies.
-The actions can be customized and the authorization can be disabled (see [GraphQL authorization documentation](/developer-docs/latest/plugins/graphql.md#authorization-configuration)).
+The actions can be customized and the authorization can be disabled through the `resolversConfig` object (see [GraphQL authorization documentation](/developer-docs/latest/plugins/graphql.md#authorization-configuration)).